mmuthaiyah/docker-production-wordpress/README.md

 ## For testing added this line

-If you want to spin a running environment, you can do it vía docker-compose test
+If you want to spin a running environment, you can do it vía docker-compose

     $ docker-compose up